What is the average salary in Olympia, WA?

 Ultrasound Technologist

-Ultrasound Technologists perform imaging scans.
+Ultrasound Technologists perform imaging exams.
 They work in hospitals and clinics.
-Employers include Providence and Olympia Imaging.
+They use ultrasound to create images of the body.

 Find Ultrasound Technologist jobs in Olympia, WA